gabofunebre/GetOutside/README.md

    - Admin → `/admin`
    - Consults → `/consultas`
    - Metrics → `/metrics`

+Database files are stored under `./data/db`, so your data persists even if you rebuild the containers.
+Code is mounted with live reload so changes to `.py` and template files are reflected immediately.

 4. To tear down (including DB data):
    ```bash